 h = height of the column of liquid

-DP transmitters can measure the gradient of pressure before and after the primary element and thus measure the fluid velocity, mass, and volume flow.
+Differential pressure transmitters can measure the gradient of pressure before and after the primary element and thus measure the fluid velocity, mass, and volume flow.
 The Bernoulli equation describes the relationship between the velocity of a fluid and its pressure.
 If the velocity of the fluid increases, the drop in pressure will increase as well.
 For this reason, the process parameters will influence the type of primary element needed.

 Many companies use the orifice plate for a wide range of industrial applications.
 Nevertheless, we must use different primary element designs, depending on whether we want to avoid a high-pressure drop or have fluid mixed with solids that may damage the mechanical restriction.

 If you have any questions about differential pressure transmitters, you can get in touch with our engineers and we will be happy to help.